bitwalker/swarm/README.md

 both of them require leader election, which, in the face of dynamic node membership and the sheer volume of registrations, ended up causing deadlocks/timeouts during leadership contention.

-I also attempted to use `syn`, but because it uses `mnesia`, dynamic node membership as a requirement means it's dead on arrival for my use case.
+I also attempted to use `syn`, but because it uses `mnesia` at the time, dynamic node membership as a requirement meant it was dead on arrival for my use case.

 In short, are you running a cluster of Erlang nodes under something like Kubernetes?
 If so, Swarm is for you!